PART TWO – PARTICIPANT ELIGIBILITY AND RESIDENCY

 2.3 Non–Resident Canadian Citizens

-i) The non-resident Canadian citizen shall play for his/her home province/territory.
-In the event that he/she plays in a province/territory other than his/her home province/territory, the non-resident Canadian citizen shall have import status.
+i) The non-resident Canadian citizen shall play for their home province/territory.
+In the event that they play in a province/territory other than their home province/territory, the non-resident Canadian citizen shall have import status.

-ii) The player shall make Softball Canada aware of the province/territory that he/she intends to play for by the official residency date of the year he/she will play.
-The player will indicate his/her intention by filling in a Non-Resident Canadian Eligibility Form and submitting a copy to Softball Canada and to the province/territory in which he/she intends to play.
+ii) The player shall make Softball Canada aware of the province/territory that they intend to play for by the official residency date of the year they will play.
+The player will indicate their intention by filling in a Non-Resident Canadian Eligibility Form and submitting a copy to Softball Canada and to the province/territory in which they intend to play.

 iii) In the case that there shall be a dispute between two or more Provincial/Territorial Associations regarding the player’s province/territory of eligibility, Softball Canada shall make this determination by July 2nd of the year of competition.